Mar 12, 2025

 1. Mechanical Movements

-What is a Mechanical Watch?
+What Is a Mechanical Watch?

 Manual Winding